Metastability in the Dissipative Quantum Rabi Model: Introduction

-This manuscript is organized as follows.
-In Sect.~\ref{sec:DPT}, we introduce the dissipative QRM and derive its phase diagram using mean-field theory, linearly stability analysis, and cumulant expansion method.
+This paper is organized as follows.
+In Sec.~\ref{sec:DPT} we introduce the dissipative QRM and derive its phase diagram using mean-field theory, linear stability analysis, and the cumulant expansion method.
 Motivated by the divergence of cumulant expansion in the superradiant phase, we analyze its stability under strong perturbations, revealing that this phase is metastable.
-In Sect.~\ref{sec:Exact}, we employ the exact numerical simulations to uncover the mechanism of the metastability.
-The Husimi $Q$-representation of the steady-state reveals that spin relaxation opens transition channels between symmetry-breaking states, thereby leading to a finite lifetime of the symmetry-breaking states—an explicit signature of metastability.
+In Sec.~\ref{sec:Exact} we employ exact numerical simulations to uncover the mechanism of the metastability.
+The Husimi $Q$ representation of the steady state reveals that spin relaxation opens transition channels between symmetry-breaking states, thereby leading to a finite lifetime of the symmetry-breaking states—an explicit signature of metastability.
 These findings are further substantiated by quantum trajectory simulations.
-In Sect.~\ref{sec:Lifetime}, we use the Liouvillian gap to quantify the lifetime of the symmetry-breaking states.
-A finite-size scaling analysis demonstrates that this lifetime remains finite in the thermodynamic limit, thereby confirming the metastability of the superradiant phase in the presence of a weak spin relaxation.
-Finally, we present the discussions and conclusions in Sect.~\ref{sec:Discussion} and Sect.~\ref{sec:Conclusion}, respectively.
+In Sec.~\ref{sec:Lifetime} we use the Liouvillian gap to quantify the lifetime of the symmetry-breaking states.
+A finite-size-scaling analysis demonstrates that this lifetime remains finite in the thermodynamic limit, thereby confirming the metastability of the superradiant phase in the presence of a weak spin relaxation.
+We present a discussion and conclusion in Sec.~\ref{sec:Discussion} and summarize in Sect.~\ref{sec:Conclusion}.